Master of Science in Biomedical Sciences

 Diversity and inclusion encompass an authentic understanding and appreciation of difference and, at their core, are based upon the value each human being brings to our society and each person’s access and opportunities to contribute to our University’s cultural proficiency.

-A.T.
-Still University of Health Sciences is committed to equal access for all qualified applicants and students.
-Minimal Technical Standards for Matriculation (the “Standards”) state expectations of ATSU students.
+Biomedical Sciences (BMS) Program at A.T.
+Still University (ATSU-KCOM) is committed to equal access for all qualified applicants and students.
+Minimal Technical Standards for Admission and Matriculation (the “Standards”) state expectations of BMS students.
 The Standards provide sufficient information to allow the candidate to make an informed decision for application.
-Minimal Technical Standards for Matriculation are a guide to accommodation of students with disabilities.
-Academic adjustments can be made for disabilities in some instances, but a student must be able to perform in a reasonably independent manner.
+Minimal Technical Standards for Admission and Matriculation are a guide to accommodation of students with disabilities.
+Academic adjustments can be made for disabilities in some instances, but a BMS student must be able to perform in a reasonably independent manner.
+Procedures to apply for academic adjustments are found at the conclusion of this policy.
 Applicants and current students who have questions regarding the technical standards, or who believe they may need to request academic adjustment(s) in order to meet the standards, are encouraged to contact Learning and Disability Resources.
-Procedures to apply for academic adjustments are found at the conclusion of this policy.

 Categories, Standards and Examples